openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

 ## Upgrade steps

-### If the OADP 1.2 tech-preview DataMover feature is in use, please read the following.
+### If the OADP 1.2 tech-preview Data Mover feature is in use, please read the following.

-OADP 1.2 DataMover backups can NOT be restored with OADP 1.3.
-To prevent a gap in the data protection of your applications we recommend the following.
+OADP 1.2 Data Mover backups can **NOT** be restored with OADP 1.3.
+To prevent a gap in the data protection of your applications we recommend the following to be **completed prior to the OADP upgrade**.

 * If on cluster backups are sufficient and CSI storage is available
   * Backup the applications with a CSI backup